AndSt/AMMS/README.md

 ### Design decisions

-- Minimal framework serving multiple models
 - Be close to the awesome tensorflow serving
 - Keep number of dependencies minimal to allow extensions dependent on ML library or its version, i.e. Sklearn 21.1 vs 22.1.
+- Minimal framework serving multiple models:
+  - Only one version policy
+  - Consequently only one reloading policy
+  - Only Metadata and Prediction endpoint

 ### Techstack

 - FastAPI
+- FastAPI utils
-- docker-compose
+- Docker